Types of Mortgage Lenders in Canada

 Some Canadians with excellent credit history and a stable income may still be unable to qualify for a mortgage with a prime lender.
 The most common use of subprime lending is an exception on the debt-to-income ratio due to the lack of inclusion of personal income if registered as a corporation. subprime lending is more flexible but does not offer default-insured lending, making it a higher risk for both lender and borrower; therefore, its rates are priced higher on average.

 Subprime lenders may offer higher rates in line with the risk they are taking; however, they serve a purpose to provide Canadians not meeting typical stress testing guidelines a path to homeownership.
 Some alternative lenders will offer prime and subprime lending through separate arms of their mortgage business.
-While some big banks may offer alternative lending through their prime business by setting pricing and guidelines due to their relationship with the client and the specific risk the lending poses for them.
+Some big banks may offer alternative lending through their prime business by setting pricing and guidelines due to their relationship with the client and the specific risk the lending poses for them.

 Private or Syndicate Lenders